 Command -expla [X] [Y] [Z] Example -expla -0.145 0.986 0.883 Description Specifies the lever arm to be applied during export.
-Input The X/Y/Z spatial offsets, in metres, from the IMU to the point of interest.
+Input The X/Y/Z spatial offsets, in meters, from the IMU to the point of interest.
 Only applicable if the -expprofile command is used.
 Notes Only applicable for inertial processing.
 The offsets must be referenced in the X-right, Y-forward, Z-up frame.
 The IMU's center of navigation is the origin of the frame.
 Required?
-No. If not specified, the output file will be generated with respect to the IMU. - Command -exputmzone [input] Example -exputmzone 11 Description Specifies the UTM zone number to be applied during export.
-0 to have the software automatically determine the zone number.
+No. If not specified, the output file will be generated with respect to the IMU.

+Command -exputmzone [input] Example -exputmzone 11 Description Specifies the UTM zone number to be applied during export.
+Lauret 0 to have the software automatically determine the zone number.
 Input 160 to force the UTM zone number to a specific value.
 Only applicable if the -expprofile command is used.
 Notes Only applicable if the export profile contains UTM grid output variables.
 Required?
-Only applicable if the export profile contains UTM grid output variables.
-No. If not specified, the software will use whichever UTM zone number was most recently
+No. If not specified, the software will use whichever UTM zone number was most recently used with the export profile.